 Insight #2: free shipping is not necessarily the gold standard

 - Shipping costs are still the most important reason to abandon shopping carts.
-But, the majority of European online shoppers say that they will add additional items to the shopping cart so that they can meet the threshold for free shipping.
+But the good news is that 69% of European online shoppers are likely to add another product to their shopping basket to reach a free shipping threshold.

 Clearly there are benefits to offering free shipping if you can afford to do it.
-But the research suggests it is not the only way to keep your customers happy when it comes to delivery.
+But it is definitely not the only way to keep your customers happy when it comes to delivery.

 - Always be transparent upfront about your shipping costs, including the specific threshold for free shipping.

 The environment is a growing concern for many retailers and consumers today.
-But surprisingly, our research found that only 12% of consumers are actually willing to pay for so-called “green” delivery, which is designed to offset carbon emissions released during the delivery process.
+But surprisingly, our research found that only 8% of European online shoppers would cancel an order if green delivery is not available., which is designed to offset carbon emissions released during the delivery process.

 - Also, since most consumers are more concerned with packaging waste than shipping emissions, consider switching to recycled and fully recyclable shipping materials.
 Be sure to inform your customers that you are shipping their orders using environmentally friendly packaging, so they will feel even better about placing an order with your company.

 Ready to bring your products to a global market?
 If you’re not already doing business internationally, there’s probably a lot less stopping you than you might think.
 And you’ve really got nothing to lose by vastly expanding your customer base.

 In fact, experts are predicting that nearly one quarter of all e-commerce orders will be cross-border commerce by the year 2022.
 Our research found that almost half of European online shoppers placed an international order over the past 12 months.

 Yet these shoppers still expect a smooth, hassle-free customer experience.
 According to our findings, the main pain points that keep shoppers from ordering internationally are: